 Sandra Stetson Aquatic Center

-Outside, trails and elevated walkways will lead to the water’s edge and continue through a garden named after 18th-century botanist John Bartram.
-Along Lake Beresford, there will be docks to launch crew “shells” and a viewing platform that will overlook the lake, which connects to the St. Johns River.
+Outside, trails and elevated walkways will lead to the water’s edge.
+On the shores of Lake Beresford, there will be docks to launch crew boats and a viewing platform that will overlook the lake.

 Named after the great-granddaughter of the university’s namesake, John B. Stetson, the center comes by virtue of Sandra Stetson’s $6 million donation plus a $400,000 Volusia County ECHO grant (for environmental, cultural, historical and outdoor recreation projects).
 University leaders and student-athletes gathered in April 2017 for a ceremonial groundbreaking.